 Although DOS is obviously not relevant for most day-to-day uses today, it was certainly an interesting learning experiment for me to explore ways of bridging modern hardware with its earliest roots.

 I’m also impressed that the modern Nvidia Geforce 4060 Ti still supports some legacy video BIOS modes to a usable level although this is not complete.
-I didn’t document in this blog post but brief tests with other VESA modes and resolutions didn’t work so well.
+I didn’t document in this blog post but brief tests with other VESA modes especially CGA and EGA didn’t work well.
+Best to stick with VGA and up.

 I wonder how long more this amount of x86 PC backward-compatibility will continue to last though… It definitely feels like the end is near.